 “We are very grateful for the opportunity we had to work on our capture approach at the National Carbon Capture Center,” said Tim Merkel, vice president of technology at MTR.
 “The lessons we learned from testing in this real-world environment accelerated technology development and set a foundation for future scale-up and commercialization.”

-As a carbon capture research and test facility for DOE’s National Energy Technology Laboratory, the National Carbon Capture Center has provided more than 115,000 hours of real-world testing for approximately 60 advanced technologies – reducing the projected cost of carbon capture for fossil-based power plants by more than one-third.
+As a carbon capture research and test facility for DOE’s National Energy Technology Laboratory, the National Carbon Capture Center has provided more than 115,000 hours of real-world testing for approximately 60 advanced technologies – reducing the projected cost of carbon capture for fossil-based power plants by approximately 40%.